tomsalden/PCAP04/README.md

 # Future improvements
 ✅Ability to connect to and read data from PCAP04

-⬜️Read data synchronously with PCAP04, as recommended in the datasheet
+✅Read data synchronously with PCAP04, as recommended in the datasheet

 ⬜️Add SD-card to the system to log data